ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Set up a security group, user account, and Windows machine with the EDM Upload Agent

-1. As an administrator on a Windows machine, create a security group (you can call this `EDM_DataUploaders`), and then add the *EDM_DataUploaders* security group to the Administrators group.
+1. As an administrator on a Windows machine, create a security group and name it `EDM_DataUploaders`.
+Then add the *EDM_DataUploaders* security group to the Administrators group in Windows.

 2. Create a new user account for the Windows machine, and add that account to the *EDM_DataUploaders* security group.